 Yet COVID-19 is a threat unlike any we’ve faced.
 The global rallying effort might prove to be more successful than previous ventures.
 If you’re among the hopefuls, below is a list of some of the companies leading the way in a search for the COVID-19 cure.

-You’ll notice many are US-listed – Singapore researchers on the case are largely part of unlisted organisations, although there are a few listed small-caps that are working on the treatment of COVID-19 symptoms as well as testing equipment.
+You’ll notice many are US-listed – South African researchers are largely part of unlisted organisations, although there are a few listed small-caps that are working on the treatment of COVID-19 symptoms.

 1. Gilead Sciences, Inc. (NASDAQ: GILD)